 Your Stressed Out Heart

 How does stress affect the heart?
 When we are under stress, our body responds by releasing a cascade of stress hormones and other chemicals that help the body prepare for the “fight or flight” response.
-Some of the most notable changes are an increased heart rate and breathing rate.
+Some of the most notable changes are increased heart and breathing rates.
 Both of these responses increase blood flow to your tissues and make you more alert.

 During prolonged or chronic stress, your heart rate and breathing rate are constantly elevated.
 This can lead to high blood pressure, a known risk factor for heart disease.
 Some research shows stress releases chemicals that increase inflammation , and chronic inflammation due to prolonged stress could impact the ability of the heart to function.
 However, the exact connection between inflammation and heart disease remains unclear.